 The Collette Foundation’s Kenya site, Tenderfeet, continues to thrive allowing children an environment to learn, develop, focus and engage.
-Below is an account of intereaction that recently took place between a Collette Vacations employee and the children of Tenderfeet.
+Below is an account of intereaction that recently took place between Collette Foundation volunteer, Dan Hoskins, and the children of Tenderfeet.

-Our trip to Tenderfeet occurred on the last day of a two week safari during which we covered well over 1,400 miles of Kenya’s wilderness and highways.
-None of the terrain was ideal and was often covered in potholes and rocks.
-Out of all the roads we had driven on, the road leading to Tenderfeet was the worst.
-Tenderfeet students take a bus over that road twice a day in order to get to school and surprisingly, they look forward to the ride.
+I had driven all over Africa and found that none of the terrain was ideal and was often covered in potholes and rocks.
+Out of all the roads I had driven on, the road leading to Tenderfeet was the worst.
+Tenderfeet students take a bus over that road twice a day in order to get to school… and they look forward to the ride.

 The word kindergarten, in German, literally means “children’s garden.”
 I never understood how perfectly that word fit until I visited Tenderfeet.

 Recently, Collette Foundation volunteers spent time in Miami, FL to give back at the Tourism Cares for Miami event.
 There were over 300 volunteers in total from throughout the travel industry who took on three different projects: clearing debris from the presently closed Miami Marine Stadium, planting trees at Historic Virginia Key Beach Park, and planting sea grass at North Point.